-- All Applications must meet the following requirements: - Market Feasibility - Site Control - Experience, Capacity, and Performance Requirements for General Partners and Developer Entities - Additional Requirements for 4% Credits/Bonds Competitive Review Applications - Site Information and CSDPConceptual Site Development Plan- - Environmental Requirements (USDA Portfolio Applications can meet at Full-Application) - New Supply and Preservation Applications must also meet Environmental Requirements. - USDA Portfolio Applications can meet Environmental Requirements at the Full-Application stage. - Applications proposing New Supply for all or some of the proposed units must meet the following requirements: - Site Zoning - Public Water/Sanitary Sewer - Operating Utilities - DCA will conduct the Optimal Utilization of Resources review.
+- All Applications must meet the following requirements: - → Market Feasibility

+- Experience, Capacity, and Performance Requirements for General Partners and Developer Entities - o Additional Requirements for 4% Credits/Bonds Competitive Review Applications-

+- Environmental Requirements (USDA Portfolio Applications can meet at Full Application) - New Supply and Preservation Applications must also meet Environmental Requirements. - USDA Portfolio Applications can meet Environmental Requirements at the Full-Application stage. - Applications proposing New Supply for all or some of the proposed units must meet the following requirements: - ⊖ Site Zoning - ⊖ Public Water/Sanitary Sewer - ⊖ Operating Utilities - DCA will conduct the Optimal Utilization of Resources review.